Cheapest car insurance carriers in Delaware

 What is the cheapest car insurance in Delaware?

 Erie Insurance is frequently the most competitive carrier in Delaware for standard profiles, with pricing well below the national average and a strong complaint record.
-GEICO and NJM Insurance (available to Delaware residents) are also strong options.
+GEICO is also a strong option for drivers who prefer an online experience.
 Enter your ZIP to compare current rates for your profile.

 What are Delaware's minimum auto insurance requirements?